-New 13.
-Any person or group of persons not appearing in the registry of persons community members 13.
+New community members 13.
 Any person or group of persons not appearing in the registry of persons constituting a qualified community may with the approval of the body responsible for the management of a CDA be added to such registry at any time and shall then be considered a member of that qualified community.

-New14.
-Any community of persons that is not approved and listed by the [Minister, Ministry, Director of Mines] as a qualified communitys is not a qualified community and a community development agreement with such a community shall be at the option of the mining right holder.
+New communities 14.
+Any community of persons that is not approved and listed by the [Minister, Ministry, Director of Mines] as a qualified community is not a qualified community and a community development agreement with such a community shall be at the option of the mining right holder.